 How to Minimize Breast Reduction Scars

 Breast reduction scars typically seem red and lumpy for several weeks as incisions heal.
 However, over time, scars should diminish and flatten.
-By following your doctor’s care recommendations, you can decrease the appearance of scars from breast reduction surgery.
+By following your doctor’s care recommendations, you can decrease the appearance of breast reduction surgery scars.
 Learn more about how scars occur and how to heal them after breast reduction.

 Why Does Scarring Happen?